 #2.
 Decreased Anxiety

 In 2020 there seems to be enough anxiety to go around and then some.
 Every time I visit the advice page on Reddit I see people saying, “I’m so stressed out and anxious about life…what do I do?

-Well, here’s the answer, give up the coffee and energy drinks!
+Well, here’s one answer, give up the coffee and energy drinks!

-Obviously things aren’t that simplistic, but with cases of anxiety on the rise, nearly every person could benefit significantly from giving up caffeine and social media: the two major causes of anxiety and depression.
+Obviously things aren’t that simplistic, but with cases of anxiety on the rise, the health benefits of giving up coffee and caffeine are undeniable.
+Nearly every person could benefit significantly from giving up both caffeine and social media: the two major causes of anxiety and depression.

 Coffee (and other caffeine sources) are particularly adept at raising your anxiety because they turn on your body’s fight or flight system.
 If your body is constantly in a twitchy state and expects danger at every turn you obviously aren’t setting yourself up for calm and relaxation.

 #3.
 Better Sleep

 While caffeine-buffs have argued with me (and the science) surrounding giving up caffeine, sleep quality is one area where I’ve never been challenged.